macsakini/Basic-Algorithms-in-Java/README.md

 # Basic-Algorithms-in-Java
-You cant have data structures and no way to manipulate them , right.😁 Well here is a curated chunk of four of the most common sorting and searching algorithms implemented using Java.
+You cant have data structures and no way to manipulate them , right.
+Well here is a curated chunk of four of the most common sorting and searching algorithms implemented using Java.

 Each code file is named after its algorithm.
 However i will add the code snippets here as they are easier to visualize and copy.